shuangmuxi-cmx/gitskills/readme.txt

-create a new branch quick
+create a new branch quick & smiple